The Agent Web — live.

 /agent/pricing.json # Pricing boundaries and tiers

-Agent-readable publishing creates a structural paradox: publishers want to provide instructions to agents.
-Attackers also want to provide instructions to agents.
-The content looks identical.
+Agent-readable publishing creates a structural paradox: publishers want to provide instructions to AI agents.
+Attackers also want to provide instructions to AI agents.

 /llms.txt and declared agent endpoints.
 System-level authority.